• Solutions

 However, navigating Docker's enormous documentation can be difficult, particularly for newcomers.
 The vast amount of knowledge available from numerous places might easily overwhelm you.
 But do not worry—creating Docker images does not have to be difficult.

 In this post, we will walk you through the process of producing Docker build images.
-You'll learn how to create local docker images, use best practices, and confidently publish your images.
+You'll learn how to create local docker images, best practices followed by Docker developers & consultants , and confidently publish your images.

 What is Docker Build?